klozn/10-javascript/00-essentials/10-git/20-git-basics-remote/codelab01/README.md

 Try the same command, leaving out the `-v` option.
 See how it's less informative.

 **Note**: Adding your remote repository address is something you normally do only once for every local repository.
-Mostly right after you initialized the local repository.

 ### Push (it real good)
 We can now *push*.
 By specifying the name of the remote (origin) and the branch name (master)